fofo2020/Password-Generator/README.md

 # Password-Generator

+## This Web Application generate a secure password combainig diferent charactes and lengths.

-This Web Application will propmt the user to select a number of string of characters betweent 10 and 64 charac that will difene the password length.
-(Note: if user inputs password length not betwen 10-64, application will not run and will have to chose the accepted lenght critera!)
+## Application will start by propmting the user to input the length of the password "Accepted length between 10 and 64".
+(Note: if the user inputs a password length not between 10-64 char, application will not proceed to the next step and the user will have to input again on the accepted lenght critera!)

-Application will also  prompt the type of characters that user wants to include on the password( Lowercase, UpperCase, Numeric & symbols).
+## Application will  prompt the type of characters that user wants to include on the password( Lowercase, UpperCase, Numeric & symbols).

-Then javascrip will generate automaticly from the password options arry and randomly selecting character elements,  returning the resulting password in blue! ( If usr is not happy with the password, can run the code again until the generated password satisfies the user.
+## Then javascript code will generate  the password from the randomly selected character elements on the array.

 Thanks for reading!